-Large consumer gas pressure washers are the pinnacle of consumer-grade washers.
+Large consumer gas pressure washers are the mother of all consumer-grade pressure washers.

-They offer up to 4x the cleaning units (CU) as the most powerful electric consumer power washer.
+They're up to 4x more effective than the most powerful electric consumer power washer.

-Not only can you clean tougher stains and messes, but you can complete cleaning tasks much faster.
+Not only can you clean tougher stains and messes, but it'll take you less time to do it.

-They are more expensive, but the investment is worth it if you plan on taking on large cleaning chores.
+They are more expensive, but the investment is worth it if you have larger or tougher tasks to complete.

 With up to 4000 PSI, you start getting into the category of, what shouldn't you clean due to all the power.
 Avoid cleaning siding or boats too closely at full strength because the water pressure could damage these.
 Luckily, most of these units have pressure adjustment knobs so you can turn down the water pressure.